WTH: Concrete Jungle Where Dreams Are Made Of…

 We’ve all seen plenty of these around Indy, a home or commercial building covered in Insulbrick.

-This one, on West New York Street looks as though it was once a store front–and despite its decrepit condition, captured my imagination: it always makes for fascinating daydreams to think how a little neighborhood place like this once served its nearby community.
-I wonder: how many lives has this little guy had?
-What was its best incarnation?
+This one, on West New York Street looks as though it was once a store front–and despite its decrepit condition, captures the imagination: fodder for fascinating daydreams, imagining how a little neighborhood place like this once served its nearby community.
 If this place could talk, what would it have to say about Indy?

-For itself, the building would undoubtedly say something like “Unhand me, you beast.”
-We may at least say this for the asphalt covering: it’s always exciting to see a structure shed this unnatural layer for a renovation.
-This was a popular alternative to repairing or replacing wood siding from the 1930′s- 1960′s and the city still has much property swathed in the stuff.
-Having arrived at 2013, however, it would be nice to see this little gem restored to its original exterior treatment.
-For some of us, buildings like this are what dreams are made of–reflecting on its past and wistful about its future…
+This sort of asphalt covering was a popular alternative to repairing or replacing wood siding from the 1930’s- 1960’s and the city still has much property swathed in the stuff.
+Having arrived here to 2013, however, it would be nice to see this little gem restored to its original exterior treatment.
+For some, buildings like this are what dreams are made of–reflecting on its past and wistful about its future…

 Looks like the city did take down the apartmant / tenament buliding at the northeast corner of Washington St & Oriental. (near eastside) probably for the better as it looked like it was going to fall over soon enough.